-- To make the letters, iron Wonder-Under paper backed fusible web or something similar to the back of your fabric (we used Pellon 725 Heavy-Duty Wonder-Under Transfer Web).
+To make the letters, iron Wonder-Under paper-backed fusible web or something similar to the back of your fabric.
+We used Pellon Wonder Under Fusible Web Heavy Duty found on amazon.

-- Trace the letters backwards onto Wonder-Under on the back of the fabric using a stencil of the letters.
+Trace the letters backward onto Wonder-Under on the back of the fabric using a stencil of the letters.
 You can download the PDF of the letters for personal use here.